TangSiyang2001/TangSiyang2001/README.md

 ![](https://github-readme-stats.vercel.app/api/top-langs?username=TangSiyang2001)
 Here are some ideas to get you started:
 - :link:My blog:blog.yileng.top
-- 🔭 I’m currently working on back-end Development
+- 🔭 I’m currently working on big data and back end development
 - 🌱 I’m currently learning distributed system
 - 👯 I’m looking to collaborate on creating application
 - 🤔 I’m looking for help with ...